Cord Cutting Guides, News, and Reviews

 Frontier internet plans have one-time setup fees: an installation fee of $75 and an equipment handling fee of $9.99.
 I’ve never heard of an “equipment handling fee” before, but Frontier’s setup fees in total are cheaper than providers like Verizon Fios.
 And if you decide to rent Frontier’s Wi-Fi router, you’ll pay an additional $10 each month.

-For speeds up to 500 Mbps, you won’t find an internet provider with better prices than Frontier.
+For speeds up to 500 Mbps, you won’t find an internet provider with better prices than Frontier — something that really impressed us when we were checking the service out for our review of Frontier Internet.
 Their plans may just be skin and bones — there are no freebies like a free cybersecurity system or a free streaming device — but I’d rather have a simple plan for a low price than pay for extra features I don’t really need.

 Unfortunately, having prices so low makes it hard to offer better deals to existing customers.
 If you want a better deal with Frontier, you’ll have to consider bundling your TV or home phone.